Evolution

 Charles Robert Darwin's theory of evolution became the foundation for other evolutionary studies.
 The websites below are about his life and his process of discovery.

-In addition to biographies, this EPIC resource has video and audio recordings and images of past and present famous people in various fields.
+As well as biographies, this EPIC resource has video and audio recordings and images of past and present famous people in various fields.
+You may need to log in.

-Type in 'Charles Darwin' into the search box.
+Use 'Charles Darwin' as your keywords and enter those into the search box.

-The biography Charles Robert Darwin is the life story of the naturalist and his Voyage of the Beagle.
+The Overview on the Charles Darwin person guide also has the story of the Voyage of the Beagle.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.